• Home

 5 from 1 vote

-This quickly braised cabbage is slightly spicy, deeply rich, subtly sweet and simple to make.
-It uses fridge basics to bring together a deeply flavorful, fall-apart cabbage that pairs perfectly with some crispy chickpeas for an easy, protein-filled plant-based and vegetarian dinner.
+This tender braised cabbage is slightly spicy, deeply rich, creamy, coconut-y and has a fall-apart texture that I can't get enough of.
+Plus, it is so simple to make.
+Pair it with some crispy chickpeas for an easy, protein-filled plant-based and vegetarian dinner.

 Print Recipe Pin Recipe

-Prep Time:15 minutes mins
+Prep Time:20 minutes mins

-Total Time:1 hour hr
+Cook Time:1 hour hr

 Course: Main Course

-Cuisine: American, Fusion, german, Indian
+Cuisine: American, Fusion, german, Indian, Middle Eastern

 Servings: 4 servings